Concrete roof tiles weigh slightly more than terracotta tiles generally but are normally much stronger.

-Concrete roof tiles are the main alternative to terracotta roof tiles in Perth, they are similar to their terracotta counterparts in many ways.
-Made up of a mixture of sand, cement and water, concrete roof tiles can be either painted or have an oxide colour mixed through before they are cast into their shape for a longer-lasting finish.
+Concrete roof tiles are the main alternative to terracotta roof tiles in Perth.
+They are similar to their terracotta counterparts in many ways.
+A mixture of sand, cement and water, concrete roof tiles are painted or have an oxide colour mixed through.
+Before they are cast into their shape for a longer-lasting finish.

-Both Concrete and Terracotta roof tiles come in a variety of profiles which can be used to create aesthetically appealing patterns, to help establish a unique housing style and to assist in directing rainwater to the guttering systems and ultimately off the roof and away from foundations.
+Both Concrete and Terracotta roof tiles come in a variety of profiles that can create aesthetically appealing patterns.
+To help establish a unique housing style and to assist in directing rainwater to the guttering systems.
+Ultimately off the roof, into guttering systems and away from foundations.

 Concrete tiles were first made as a budget yet still visually pleasing alternative to terracotta roofing tiles.
-For concrete one of the main drawcards was due to being cast they had the ability to mimic the appearance of slate, and stone also makes them cost-effective alternatives to these materials too.
-More affordable, more durable, stronger, and requiring a fraction of the maintenance compared to many other roofing materials, concrete tiles offer several advantages over the materials they imitate.
+For concrete, the main drawcard is being cast they have the ability to mimic the appearance of slate.
+Stone also makes them cost-effective alternatives to these materials too.
+More affordable, more durable, stronger.
+Therefore requiring a fraction of the maintenance compared to many other roofing materials.
+Concrete tiles offer several advantages over the materials they imitate.

-Mixed correctly concrete is vigorous – because of this, concrete tile roofs are very durable, offering considerable advantages in strength over their terracotta equivalent.
-Concrete tiles are generally considerably heavier however, meaning the load-bearing capacity of the supporting walls and foundations are required to be greater for a concrete tile roof which is all considered at the time of the build. in saying that, lightweight concrete tiles are also available, although they are often more expensive, less durable and are not recommended by Powerdrive Roofing, as our motto goes if we wouldn’t use it on our house, we wouldn’t recommend you use it on yours.
+Mixed correctly concrete is vigorous.
+Because of this, concrete tile roofs are very durable, offering considerable advantages in strength over their terracotta equivalent.
+Concrete tiles are generally considerably heavier.
+However.
+Meaning the load-bearing capacity of the supporting walls and foundations are required to be greater for a concrete tile roof.
+All of this is considered at the time of the build.
+In saying that lightweight concrete tiles are also available.
+Although they are often more expensive, less durable and are not recommended by Powerdrive Roofing.
+As our motto goes if we wouldn’t use it on our house, we wouldn’t recommend you use it on yours.

 Suitability and insulation factors

-Because they are denser than clay or terracotta roof tiles, concrete roof tiles have a far greater thermal mass and will therefore hold more heat during the day, which is released during the evening.
-The suitability of concrete tiles in warmer, northern parts of Australia is dependant largely on the thickness of the tiles and their heat reflective properties, colour can also have a bearing on this.
+Because they are denser than clay or terracotta roof tiles, concrete tiles have a far greater thermal mass.
+They will therefore hold more heat during the day, which is released during the evening.
+The suitability of concrete tiles in warmer, northern parts of Australia is dependant largely on the thickness of the tiles.
+Coupled with their heat reflective properties, colour can also have a bearing on this.

-Concrete roof tiles offer some of the best insulative properties of any roofing material and do a good job of keeping heat and noise under control.
+Concrete roof tiles offer some of the best insulative properties of any roofing material.
+They do a good job of keeping heat and noise under control.

-Concrete roof tiles were originally designed to mimic other roofing surfaces such as slate, and therefore offers a range of flexibility in terms of how they look.
-Different profiles are available to suit just about any roof styles and pitches, with new modern roofing designs being developed all the time whilst keeping some old classics.
+Concrete roof tiles were originally designed to mimic other roofing surfaces such as slate.
+Therefore offers a range of flexibility in terms of how they look.
+Different profiles are available to suit just about any roof styles and pitches.
+With new modern roofing designs being developed all the time whilst keeping some old classics.

-Like the terracotta tiles, concrete roof tiles are suited to just about any climate, they are perfect for Perth’s weather conditions year-round.
-Concrete roof tiles are popular throughout Australia and around the world but at Powerdrive roofing, we are concerned more about what suits our customers here in Perth Western Australia and concrete roof tiles are a perfect solution for your new roof, re-roof or roof replacement in Perth.
+Like the terracotta tiles.
+Concrete tiles are suited to just about any climate, they are perfect for Perth’s weather conditions year-round.
+Concrete roof tiles are popular throughout Australia and around the world.
+But at Powerdrive roofing, we are concerned more about what suits our customers here in Perth Western Australia.
+We know concrete roof tiles are a perfect solution for your new roof, re-roof or roof replacement in Perth.

-The maintenance on concrete roof tiles is in general very little, concrete roof tile repairs will normally consist of repointing of the ridge capping and the occasional cracked tile from normal movement in the home.
+The maintenance on concrete roof tiles is in general very little.
+Concrete tile repairs will normally consist of repointing of the ridge capping every 10-15 years.
+The occasionally cracked tile from normal movement in the home.

-Even with live loads (people walking over the roof), if the tiles have been laid properly and the person walking on the roof is experienced and knows where to step, there should be no damage caused to concrete tiles.
+Even with live loads (people walking over the roof).
+If the tiles have been laid properly and the person on the roof is experienced and knows where to step.
+There should be no damage caused to concrete tiles.

-Of course, there is always exceptions to this rule and a couple of concrete tiles that have been known to give a bit more trouble than others are the square profile tiles such as the Monier 100 and the Konkrete.
+Of course, there is always exceptions to this rule.
+A couple of concrete tiles have been known to give a bit more trouble than others.
+The square profile tiles such as the Monier 100 and the Konkrete.
 But again if these are correctly laid to start with they should be no problem down the track.

-Concrete tiles in general are great for giving a bit of a freshen up with a Roof Restoration, Powerdrive Roofing do not recommend roof cleaning when it comes to concrete roofing tiles unless it is your intention to carry out roof painting afterwards.
+Concrete tiles in general are great for giving a bit of a freshen up with a Roof Restoration.
+Powerdrive Roofing does not recommend roof cleaning when it comes to concrete roofing tiles.
+Unless it is your intention to carry out roof painting afterwards.

-Concrete roof tiles much like their terracotta counterparts have a glaze and high-pressure cleaning can remove this glaze and allow extra water to penetrate the tile creating excess weight. although this is very exaggerated by roofing sales reps it is a real thing but is not going to be catastrophic as they would have you believe.
+Concrete tiles much like their terracotta counterparts have a glaze and high-pressure cleaning can remove this glaze.
+Which will allow extra water to penetrate the tile creating excess weight.
+Although this is very exaggerated by roofing sales reps it is a real thing.
+But is not going to be catastrophic as they would have you believe.

 The Monier Concrete Roof Tile Range consists of 6 main styles:

 As described by MonierElabana is a versatile profile and combines traditional good looks with outstanding product performance.
-Available in range of modern colours, there is bound to be one that will complete the look of your new home.
+Available in a range of modern colours.
+There is one that will complete the look of your new home.

 The Atura Roof Tile

 The Atura roof tiles described by Monier to reflect the natural beauty and character of traditional ‘hand-split timber shakes’.
-With a seamless and enduring look, this elegantly classic style roof tile retains an authentic charm that will enhance any period or modern home in Perth or Australia.
+With a seamless and enduring look.
+This elegantly classic style roof tile retains an authentic charm that will enhance any period or modern home in Australia.

 The Horizon Roof Tile